secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ### Definitions
 1. _Deal Path_: How the deal is transacted.
 Values can be Channel, Direct, or Web.
 Also, includes Referral Ops for Channel.
-2. _Deal Reg_: Partner submits a Registration for their opportunity via the Partner Portal.
-For the purposes of this matrix the assumption is the Deal Reg is approved
+2. _Deal Reg_: Partner submits a registration for their opportunity via the Partner Portal.
+For the purposes of this matrix the assumption is the Deal Reg is approved.
 3. _Initial Source_: SFDC Lead value that is populated based on lead source.
 Will default to CQL when a Partner submits a Deal Reg and an Opportunity does not already exist in the system.
-4. _SQS_: Who converts/creates the Opportunity in SFDC. **Can only be 1 value**
+4. _SQS_: Who converts/creates the Opportunity in SFDC. **Can only be one value**.
-5. _DR - Partner Engagement_: Partner Value on the deal via the Partner Program definitions.
-This is manually selected in most cases
+5. _DR - Partner Engagement_: Partner value on the deal via the Partner Program definitions.
+This is manually selected in most cases.
 6. _Order Type_: Customer order designation in SFDC.
-New First Order or Growth
+New First Order or Growth.

 ## Use Cases

 1. **1 and 3**
     *   Channel submits Deal Reg and no Opportunity exists in the system.
-Therefore the Initial source is CQL, and SQS and DR-Partner Engagement default to Channel and Partner Sourced
+Therefore the Initial source is CQL, and SQS and DR-Partner Engagement default to Channel and Partner Sourced.
-        *   This applies to both New and Growth orders
+        *   This applies to both New and Growth orders.
-2. **2 and 4** **- Examples:**
+2. **2 and 4**
-    *   AE Creates Opportunity prior to Deal Reg being submitted - **CAM to escalate for exception**
+    *   AE Creates Opportunity prior to Deal Reg being submitted - **CAM to escalate for exception**.
     *   Opportunity stalled and Channel helps to drive to closure - **If channel is simply unsticking an open opp then this is technically Assist.
-Exceptions can be reviewed**
+Exceptions can be reviewed**.
-    *   Aged opportunities that are closed and revived due to Channel - **Automated clean up with Sales Ops stale Opp policy** **- Exception:** In the event an exception is needed per the scenarios below and exception can be submitted for review and have the ability “override” and restate these are Channel SQS
+    *   Aged opportunities that are closed and revived due to Channel - **Automated clean up with Sales Ops stale Opp policy** **- Exception:** In the event an exception is needed per the scenarios below and exception can be submitted for review and have the ability “override” and restate these are Channel SQS.

 ### Default Logic
-1. `Deal Reg = True` and no Opp Exists then `Initial Source = CQL` > `SQS = Channel`, Defaults to Partner Sourced
+1. `Deal Reg = True` and no Opp Exists then `Initial Source = CQL` > `SQS = Channel`, defaults to Partner Sourced.
-2. Alliances: Does not have same logic and will need to be reported separately currently
+2. Alliances: Does not have same logic and currently need to be reported separately.